- Academic Information

-The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, books and supplies, personal expenses and fees for some courses and majors (see Course Fees).
+The cost of a semester of study at the Chicago campus includes room and board, student activity fee, Ventra U-Pass, facilities fee, technology fee, medical insurance, and fees for some courses and majors (see Course Fees).
 Students may opt-out of the student health insurance plan if they have other insurance (see Medical Insurance).

-A student can combine multiple types of aid, including Financial Aid, to pay these costs and fees.
+A student can combine multiple forms of payment, including Financial Aid, to pay these costs and fees.
 These fees are not covered by the Tuition-Paid education.
 Please see types of aid for more information about Financial Aid.

-If students are expecting institutional scholarships, outside scholarships, stipends, or loans to help cover their balance and it is not awarded by the Institute’s due date, they are still responsible to make payments on time for the amount due.
+If students are expecting institutional scholarships, outside scholarships, stipends, or loans to help cover their balance and they are not awarded by Moody’s due date, students are still responsible to make payments on time for the amount due.
 Contact firstname.lastname@example.org with any questions regarding the amount due.

-Balances are due in full August 1 for the fall semester, December 1 for the spring semester, and May 1 for the summer term, unless the student is enrolled in the Campus Payment Plan.
-A $25 late fee will be charged if the account balance is not received by the Institute’s due date.
+Balances are due in full August 1 for the fall semester, January 1 for the spring semester, and May 1 for the summer term, unless the student is enrolled in the Moody Payment Plan.
+A $25 late fee per month will be charged if the account balance is not received by Moody's due date.

 Methods of Payment

-Others* making payments towards a student's bill may make payments online with a debit/credit card* at Moody’s Non-Student Payment website (Discover, MasterCard, and Visa are accepted*).
+- Others** making payments towards a student’s bill may make payments online with a debit/credit card* at Moody’s Non-Student Payment website (Discover, MasterCard, and Visa are accepted*).

-2. Payments by check or money order** may be sent payable to:
+- Payments by check or money order† may be sent payable to:

 Moody Bible Institute

-**Please include student name and ID number on all checks and money orders.
+†Please include student name and ID number on all checks and money orders.
 Allow 2-3 weeks for mail delivery.

 Thanks to the generosity of Moody's partners, full-time undergraduate students at the Chicago campus receive a tuition-paid education, enabling them to graduate and begin ministry quickly without the burden of student loans.